Viking program: Camera/imaging system

 The cameras scanned at a rate of five vertical scan lines per second, each composed of 512 pixels.
 The 300 degree panorama images were composed of 9150 lines.
-The cameras’ scan was slow enough that in a crew shot taken during development of the imaging system several members show up several times in the shot as they moved themselves as the camera scanned.
+The cameras' scan was slow enough that in a crew shot taken during development of the imaging system several members show up several times in the shot as they moved themselves as the camera scanned.

+Mass Breakdown of Viking Landers

 Control systems

 The Viking landers used a Guidance, Control and Sequencing Computer (GCSC) consisting of two Honeywell HDC 402 24-bit computers with 18K of plated-wire memory, while the Viking orbiters used a Command Computer Subsystem (CCS) using two custom-designed 18-bit serial processors.